 CPS Special Crime and Counter Terrorism Division (SCCTD)

-There has been a 54% increase in the number of arrests for terrorism-related offences in the year ending September 2017 compared with the previous year (from 259 to 400 arrests).
-The increase in the latest year is partly due to a large number of arrests being made following terrorist attacks in London and Manchester.
-In the year to September 2017, 12 arrests were made in connection with the terrorist attack on Westminster Bridge and Westminster Palace (22 March), 23 arrests were made in connection with the terrorist attack in Manchester (22 May 2017), 21 arrests in connection with the London Bridge attack (3 June 2017), one arrest in connection with the Finsbury Park Mosque attack (19 June 2017) and 7 arrests in connection with the Parsons Green attack (15 September 2017).
+There has been a 31% decrease in the number of arrests for terrorism-related offences in the year ending September 2018 compared with the previous year (from 462 to 317 arrests).
+The fall is partly due to a relatively large number of arrests in the previous reporting year in the wake of terrorist attacks in London and Manchester.
+Although the number of arrests has fallen, it is still relatively high when compared with other recent years.
 More information can be found in the Home Office’s statistical bulletin.
 Our prosecutors work closely with the police to advise on arrests and provide early investigative advice on ongoing operations.

 Specialist counter terrorism police